Seven Days in Havana: An Unfiltered Travel Journal

 Day 6: Fabrica de Arte Cubano

-Slept until noon.
+Sleep until noon.
 On purpose.
 FAC doesn't open until 8PM on Thursdays.

-Arrived at 9PM.
+Arrive at 9PM.
 Entry: $2.
 This place is unreal.
 Four floors of a converted factory with art installations, photography exhibits, a film screening room, two bars, a stage with live jazz, and a crowd that's equal parts local artists and foreign travelers.

 Day 7: Last Day Wander

-Bought rum at a local shop.
+Buy rum at a local shop.
 Havana Club Anejo 7 Anos: $12 per bottle.
 A box of Cohiba cigars at La Casa del Habano: $280.
 These are the prices you pay for authentic products.
 The street prices are lower, and the products are fake.

-Would I Go Back?
+Would You Go Back?

-I'd skip the Hemingway tourist circuit and spend that time in the neighborhoods — Centro, Vedado, the Malecon at different times of day.
+Skip the Hemingway tourist circuit and spend that time in the neighborhoods — Centro, Vedado, the Malecon at different times of day.

-And I'd stay longer.
+And stay longer.
 A week isn't enough.
 Havana doesn't reveal itself on a schedule.
 You need time to get lost, time to sit, time to let the city come to you.

 Damage Report: